 Not at all like Trump, Stefanowski is a gentle giant who wears his humility easily and without effort.
 His tribute to his father after Republican primary votes vaulted him to the winner’s circle was both sincere and suffused with gratitude, the hallmark of humility: “Finally, I want to thank my dad, Bob Sr. He is 88 years old and still lives in the house [where] I grew up in North Haven.
 He is an example of what CT used to offer.
 After graduating from Hillhouse High School in New Haven in 1948 as a basketball star he married my mom and they were together for 70 years before she passed away a year ago.
 They worked incredibly hard, created a safe and happy home for my 3 sisters and me and saved enough money to send us to college.
 My mom and dad are the perfect example of what CT used to offer its young people, and what we can absolutely bring back to our state with the right leadership, integrity and hard work."

 Stefanowski has backed Trump’s tax cuts and deregulation.
 Malloy, along with Connecticut's two U.S. Senators, Dick Blumenthal and Chris Murphy, already are bruising their knuckles on Trump’s iron jaw.
-That assault may backfire as jobs produced by Trump policies – i.e. Malloy’s policies in reverse – begin trickling down to Connecticut.
+That assault may backfire sometime in the future as jobs produced by Trump policies – i.e. Malloy’s policies in reverse – begin trickling down to Connecticut.
 According to a recent study by the Tax Foundation, the tax cuts passed by Trump and the Republican dominated congress in late 2017 will produce 13,821 jobs IN CONNECTICUT between 2018 and 2027.

 The members of Connecticut’s U.S. Congressional Delegation, Democrats all, voted as a bloc against Trump’s regulatory and tax reforms.
 Murphy, up for re-election in November, offered the following sunburst on Twitter: “The bill that just passed the Senate and House isn't tax reform - it's a giant handout for the rich and powerful.
 There is no shame left in Washington when the biggest piece of legislation passed by this Republican Congress is literally a windfall for their wealthy donors.”